-Alternative Learning Opportunities Program (ALOP) at ROE #21
+What is the Alternative Learning Opportunities Program (ALOP)?

-The Regional Office of Education #21 is proud to introduce the brand new ROE #21 Alternative Learning Opportunities Program (ALOP), designed to support students in partnering schools who need additional assistance to succeed academically and personally.
+The Regional Office of Education #21’s Alternative Learning Opportunities Program (ALOP) is a proven initiative that supports students in partnering schools who need additional assistance to succeed academically and personally.

-This program, featuring dedicated Student Advocates, aims to provide a comprehensive support system tailored to meet the unique needs of each student.
-Our Student Advocates work closely with students, offering personalized guidance, resources, and interventions to address academic challenges, social-emotional issues, and any other barriers to learning.
+Through the work of dedicated Student Advocates, the program provides a comprehensive support system tailored to each student’s unique needs.
+Our Student Advocates work closely with students, offering personalized guidance, resources, and interventions to address academic challenges, social-emotional needs, and other barriers to learning.

 What is the Role of a Student Advocate?